-Women earn about $0.80 for every dollar a man earns.
-For a typical woman age 24 who is working full-time and year round, the wage gap is $4,373 per year.
-By the time women reach the age of 45 to 64, they are paid $15,404 less than men per year (2014 U.S. Census Bureau).
+Women earn about 82 cents for every dollar a man earns.
+This translates into $10,157 less per year in median earnings.
 Wage discrimination makes it harder for women to set aside funds for retirement, but their longer lifespan makes it important to set aside more money.
 Make a financial plan that includes regular contributions to a retirement account early in your career, and stick to your plan.

 Saving early pays off.

 Compound interest makes it easier to accrue assets, but you need to start saving early to get the full benefits of compound interest.
-Consider this: a young woman saving $1,000 a year for ten years, from age 20 until age 30, and then saving nothing from age 30 to 58, will have $112,289 at age 58.
-A woman who starts saving at age 40, and saves $1,000 a year for ten years will have only $29,018 at age 58.
+Consider this: a young woman saving $1,000 a year from age 22 until age 30, and then saving nothing from age 31 to 67, will have $105,194 at age 67 (interest rate of 6%) .
+A woman who starts saving at age 40, and saves $1,000 a year until age 67 will only save $72,640 (interest rate of 6%).